 2. Age Has Taken Its Toll

 Computer hardware has a finite life.
 Usually, companies expect server hardware to last 4-6 years.
-Some companies see benefit in replacing sooner than that, and others want to maximize their purchase and get the full six years if possible.
-Regardless, server hardware has a lifespan and trying to push the equipment beyond its intended life is inadvisable and can wind up being significantly more costly than just replacing the server with a new one.
+Some companies see the benefit in replacing sooner than that, and others want to maximize their purchase and get the full six years if possible.
+Regardless, server hardware has a lifespan, and trying to push the equipment beyond its intended life is inadvisable and can wind up being significantly more costly than just replacing the server with a new one.

 3. Failure in the Network Equipment

 Your server has many connections.
-The router, firewall and switches may be part of the issue creating the malfunction to your normal server use.
+The router, firewall, and switches may be part of the issue creating the malfunction to your normal server use.
 Every piece of hardware connecting to the server may need rebooting or testing to accurately diagnose any problems.

 When the standard restart or power off/on doesn’t work, it’s time to call in the IT support expert.
 Computer hardware is equipment and all equipment has the potential for failure

 Upgrades to your operating system (OS) or programs may cause a configuration error with other programs and cause problems.
 In other words, new upgrades don’t always play well with older ones.
 As a business owner, you want the best applications and programs for your employees and clients.
 But that doesn’t always translate into the newest is the best for you.